phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 cargo rustc -- -C link-args="-e __start -static -nostartfiles"
 ```

 Note that this is just a minimal example of a freestanding Rust binary.
-This binary expects various things, for example that a stack is initialized when the `_start` function is called. **So it probably for any real use of such a binary, more steps are required**.
+This binary expects various things, for example that a stack is initialized when the `_start` function is called. **So for any real use of such a binary, more steps are required**.

 ## What's next?